SFZC-WebOps/cairn-pkm/_cairn-pkm/llm/uploads/cmd-setup.md

   IF failed:
     OUTPUT:
-    ✗ Cannot access local filesystem
+    ✗ Cannot access filesystem

     This usually means:
     - Filesystem tools not connected or enabled
     - Path permissions issue

     Options:
-    1. Fix access and retry
+    1. Fix filesystem access and retry
-    2. Switch to 'download' mode (I'll create files for you to download)
-    3. Switch to 'display' mode (I'll show content to copy/paste)
+    2. Switch to 'display' mode (I'll show content + downloadable file)
-    4. Switch to 'gdrive' mode (if you have Google Drive connected)

     >

-    ON selection: Update file_operations/write_target accordingly
+    ON "2": Update file_operations to "display"

-IF write_target == "gdrive":
+IF file_operations == "display":
   OUTPUT:
-  Testing Google Drive access...

-  ATTEMPT: google_drive_search for files in gdrive_vault_path

-  IF successful AND files found:
-    OUTPUT:
-    ✓ Google Drive access confirmed

-    Found vault at: {gdrive_vault_path}
-    Detected contents:
-    {list folders/files found}

-    Does this look correct? (yes / no / path issue)

-    IF "no" or "path issue":
-      OUTPUT:
-      Let's find the right path.

-      I'll search for Cairn-PKM or Obsidian folders in your Drive...

-      ATTEMPT: google_drive_search for "_cairn-pkm" or "Obsidian"

-      IF found:
-        OUTPUT:
-        Found these potential vault locations:
-        {list paths}

-        Which one is your vault? (enter number or provide path)
-        >
-      ELSE:
-        OUTPUT:
-        Couldn't find vault automatically.
-        What's the exact path in Google Drive?
-        Example: Obsidian/Cairn-PKM-dev
-        >

-      UPDATE: gdrive_vault_path with correct value

-  IF failed (no Drive access):
-    OUTPUT:
-    ✗ Cannot access Google Drive

-    This usually means:
-    - Google Drive tool not connected
-    - Drive permissions not granted

-    To connect Google Drive:
-    1. Look for tools or integrations in your LLM interface
-    2. Connect Google Drive
-    3. Grant read/write permissions

-    Options:
-    1. Connect Drive and retry
-    2. Switch to 'download' mode
-    3. Switch to 'display' mode
-    4. Switch to 'local' mode (if you have filesystem access)

-    >

-IF file_operations in ["display", "download"]:
-  OUTPUT:
-  ℹ️ Access check not needed for {file_operations} mode
+  ℹ️ Access check not needed for display mode

+  In display mode, I'll show file content and present a downloadable file.
-  Note: In this mode, I'll output files for you to place in your vault manually.
+  You place files in your vault manually.

-  You can switch to 'write' mode later if you set up filesystem or Drive access.
+  You can switch to 'write' mode later if you set up filesystem access.

 RECORD: access_verified = true
 ```